adamchua97/SQL_Project_Data_Job_Analysis/README.md

 # Background
 As an aspiring Data Analyst, I was interested in the various data-related roles that are in today's job market.
 I was curious to see what specific positions were there, the companies that hire them, the skills they possess and the salaries they make.

-The data comes from Luke Barousse's [SQL Course](https://www.lukebarousse.com/sql).
 It's filled with data on job titles, salaries, locations and important skills and technologies.

 ### The strategic questions I wanted to answer and used for analysis:
 1. *What are the highest-paying data analyst roles?*